international employment law firm alliance L&E Global

 Overtime

-Each jurisdiction’s employment standards legislation includes provisions governing overtime pay when an employee works in excess of a certain number of hours (typically time-and-one-half).
+Each jurisdiction’s employment standards legislation includes provisions governing overtime pay when an employee works in excess of a certain number of hours.
+Overtime is typically paid at typically time-and-one-half.
 Overtime entitlements apply to both salaried and hourly employees.
 However, most jurisdictions specifically exclude certain employees from this entitlement, such as managerial or supervisory employees and certain types of professionals.

 Employer’s Obligation to Provide a Healthy and Safe Workplace